 Dean/divisional business offices may contact WFAA with questions.

 Types of Funds

-Expenditures are subject to the terms and conditions of the each specific fund (i.e. Research, Programs, Discretionary) as well as applicable program guidelines, which may restrict the use of the funds for certain types of expenses.
-Please refer to the fund descriptions/details in Advancement Resources Website (ARW) prior to incurring an expense.
+Expenditures are subject to the terms and conditions of each specific fund (e.g., research, programs, discretionary) as well as applicable program guidelines, which may restrict the use of the funds for certain types of expenses.
+Please refer to the fund descriptions/details on the Gift and Fund Management website prior to incurring an expense.

-The appropriateness of an expense should be considered before incurring it, and before requesting reimbursement/payment from a WFAA account.
-Requests are required to include appropriate supporting documentation for the type of expenditure.
+The appropriateness of an expense should be considered before incurring it and before requesting reimbursement/payment from a WFAA account.
+Requests must include appropriate supporting documentation for the type of expenditure.

 - Invoice, when applicable

 - An approved business need supporting the use of the requested funds

 - A description of the specific reason(s) the expense(s) could not be paid through authorized university payment mechanisms